aws-powertools/powertools-lambda-dotnet/docs/index.md

 ## Install

-Powertools is available on NuGet.
+The AWS Lambda Powertools for .NET utilities (.NET 6) are available as Nuget packages.
+You can install the packages from Nuget gallery or from Visual Studio editor.
+Search `AWS.Lambda.Powertools*` to see various utilities available.Powertools is available on NuGet.

 * [AWS.Lambda.Powertools.Tracing](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Tracing):